Cognitive Theory of Multimedia Learning

 Let’s recognize Mayer and Moreno, (2003) the Cognitive Theory of Multimedia Learning builds on the Cognitive Load Theory, noting that working memory has two channels for information acquisition and processing: a visual/pictorial channel and an auditory/verbal processing channel.
 Although each channel has limited capacity, the use of the two channels can facilitate the integration of new information into existing cognitive structures.
 By using both channels, working memory’s capacity is maximized—but either channel can be overwhelmed by high cognitive load.
 Thus design strategies that manage the cognitive load for both channels in multimedia learning materials promise to enhance learning.
 In addition to the two key assumptions of dual-channel processing and limited working memory capacity, the Cognitive Theory of Multimedia Learning also articulates the goal of any learning as “meaningful learning,” which requires cognitive processing that includes paying attention to the presented material, mentally organizing the presented material into a coherent structure, and integrating the presented material with existing knowledge.
 See more theories associated with learning through videos, particularly in the application of Mathematics Learning @ https://cft.vanderbilt.edu/guides-sub-pages/effective-educational-videos/

-As students, your objective is to reinforce your deeper understanding on a topic before, along with and after every classroom lectures, instructions and hands-on activities.
+As students, your objective is to reinforce your deeper understanding of a topic before, along with and after every classroom lectures, instructions, and hands-on activities.
 A “videolar instruction’ along with modular instruction can greatly help you be energized and engaged in the hands-on learning processes.
-Videos are instructional media that are compelling and generates a greater amount of interest and enjoyment.
+Videos are instructional media that are compelling and generate a greater amount of interest and enjoyment.
 Videos in Mathematics created by your teachers provide clear concept clarity, as everything can be visualized and explained in detail.
-In any style, visuals and audio created thereat are always expected to be more educational, informative, interesting and engaging.
+In any style, visuals and audio created thereat are always expected to be more educational, informative, interesting, and engaging.

 More importantly, this method of teaching and transpiring the lesson content can be done repeatedly without time-bounded.
 You can replay as many times you want until you can master the lesson presented.